GianlucaGuarini/icaro/README.md

 ```

-`icaro` will let you also listen nested object, all the non primitive properties added to an `icaro` object will be automatically converted into `icaro` observable objects
+`icaro` will also let you listen to nested objects and all the non primitive properties added to an `icaro` object will be automatically converted into `icaro` observable objects.

 ```js
 const obj = icaro({})